iov-one/weave/docs/design/permissions.rst

 **Sigs**: Key is PublicKey (data section of Condition).
 We construct a condition from it, then can compute the address.

-**Escrow**: All participants are defined by Conditions

-I would love to hear opinions on where to use each type.
-What are your ideas?
-`Add it in github <https://github.com/iov-one/weave/issues/new>`__
+**Escrow**: Sender and Receiver are Addresses, arbiter is defined by a Condition in order to allow easy verification if it is a public key signature, a hash preimage, or a multisig contract controlling the escrow.